micado-scale/micado-scale.github.io/docs/install/ansible-install.md

 **c)** Finally, launch the virtual machine with the proper settings (capacity, ssh keys, firewall): use any of aws, ec2, nova, etc command-line tools or web interface of your target cloud to launch a new VM.
 We recommend a VM with 2 cores, 4GB RAM, 20GB disk.
 Make sure you can ssh to it (password-free i.e. ssh public key is deployed) and your user is able to sudo (to install MiCADO as root).
 Store its IP address which will be referred as `IP` in the following steps.

-### Step 5: Customize the inventory file for the MiCADO master
+### Step 5: Customize the inventory file for the MiCADO Control Plane

 We recommend making a copy of our predefined template and edit it.
 Use the template inventory file, called sample-hosts.yml for customisation.